-Taking the entire DB Group into consideration, our specific CO2 emissions for 2018 were already down by over 33 percent on our 2006 figure.
+Taking the entire DB Group into consideration, our specific CO2 emissions for 2019 were already down by around 35 percent on our 2006 figure.

-The share of renewable energy in the traction current mix already stood at over 57 percent in 2018.
-By the end of 2019, it will be 60 percent.
+The share of renewable energy in the traction current mix already stood at 60 percent in 2019.

 This result is due to our hard work and investments, above all in increasing the use of renewable power, raising energy efficiency, ending the use of fossil fuels, and launching new mobility offerings.